DanDawson/js8spotter/README.txt

 JS8Call supports APRSIS gateway commands.
 The APRS options in the Tools menu help you format these commands for easy and quick use.
-Use them for sending an SMS text, an email, or reporting your grid location.
+Use them for sending an an email, POTA Gateway, or reporting your grid location.

 # Support